 Vancouver Island is situated in the Canadian province of British Columbia in the North-eastern Pacific Ocean.
 It measures around 285 miles (460 km) in length and around 62 mi (100 km) in width, making it the largest island on the West Coast of North America.
 It's famous as the largest populated landmass between North America and New Zealand.

 Vancouver Island has a population of 775,000, who mostly reside in the capital, Victoria.
-The rest of the population is spread out around the many coastal fishing villages, making the island the perfect blend of seclusion and activity.
+The rest of the population is spread out around the many coastal communities such as Nanaimo, Parksville, Comox, Courtenay, Campbell River, Tofino and Port Hardy, making the island the perfect blend of seclusion and activity.

-Vancouver Island is located to the southwest of Vancouver.
-It takes around 4 hours to drive from Vancouver to Victoria (66mi / 106 km).
-You can also get a ferry between Vancouver and Victoria, which lasts around 90 minutes.
+Vancouver Island is located west of Vancouver.
+You can take a ferry between Vancouver and Victoria, which lasts around 90 minutes.
 The main airport is Victoria International Airport, which is located around 14 mi (22 km) from Victoria.
+There are also regional airports in Nanaimo, Comox and Campbell River with daily flights from Vancouver, Edmonton and Calgary.

 Vancouver Island has been home to three First Nations tribes for many years, namely - the Kwakwaka’wakw, the Nootka and the Coastal Salish.
 They lived off the earth and the sea, meaning that they based their spiritual culture on the natural world.
 You can still see much of this rich cultural heritage today in the form of elaborate totem poles and ingenious longhouses.
 Many inhabitants are proud of their First Nations heritage and you'll find plenty of unique First Nations art, masks, and clothing today.